Workshops & YTT

 Senior Yoga / Chair Yoga Teacher Training

-NEXT TRAINING DATES TBD
+NEXT TRAINING DATE TBD

 It’s hard to define “senior” these days.
 Often we think of seniors as being of a certain age or age range.
 But today, a senior person cannot be defined by his or her chronological age.
 In the Senior Yoga classes I have taught, participants have ranged in age from 55 to 104.
 A person who is 75 can be absolutely age-defying, extremely active and physically fit, as well as able to attend a general hatha yoga mat class.
 Often though, people come to Senior / Chair Yoga classes because they have mobility issues, as well as other conditions such as osteoarthritis and rheumatoid arthritis, joint replacements, stiffness and other often age-related medical conditions.